Early Coinbase backer Garry Tan is keeping the “vast majority” of his shares because of this deal – TechCrunch

 [The best] companies stack durable advantages in multiple industries, and they do it on the back of hiring the best software engineers, the best designers, and the best product people, and that is enabled by a being extremely profitable, and then being a great place to work.
 And that’s the same for Coinbase as it is for Google, Facebook, for Amazon — any of the big tech giants.

-(Again, for more, you can check it out this chat in its entirety here.)
+(Again, you can check it out this chat in its entirety here.
+We’re also talking soon with Bison Trails CEO Joe Lallouz, so stay tuned for more on this front.)